-The headaches you have with chronic tension headache occur frequently.
+The headaches with chronic tension headache occur frequently.
 In some cases, the headache can seem to be permanent, and hardly ever goes, or only eases off but never goes completely.

 If you think you have chronic tension headache, it is best to see a doctor, as treatment can often help.

 Opiate painkillers such as codeine, dihydrocodeine and morphine are not normally recommended for tension headaches.
 This includes combination tablets that contain paracetamol and codeine, such as co-codamol.
-The reason is because opiate painkillers can make you drowsy.
+Opiate painkillers can cause drowsiness, and lead to dependence (addiction).
 They are also the most likely type of painkiller to cause medication-overuse headache if used regularly.

 Treating the cause: diary

-It may help to keep a diary if you have frequent headaches.
+It may help to keep a diary if headaches are frequent.
 Note when, where, and how bad each headache is, and how long each headache lasts.
 Also note anything that may have caused it.
-A pattern may emerge and you may find a trigger to avoid.
+A pattern may emerge and triggers can be found.
 For example, hunger, eye strain, bad posture, stress, anger, etc.

-Some doctors suggest reviewing your diet.
+Some doctors suggest reviewing diet as well.
 The list of foods which can be triggers in some people includes caffeinated drinks, chocolate, cheese and alcohol.
 Other doctors suggest focusing on a healthy balanced diet, with a good mixture of slow-release energy foods (taken in small regularly spaced meals) and a low intake of refined sugars.